jackmuva/slowcapsules/README.md

 Your email series could be about anything - from your top 10 underrated NBA players to your favorite recipes to yoga tips.
 They could be fun, informational, for business, etc.

 ## Back End
-This application will have a REST API with a spring boot framework, deployed in EC2 or Docker containers in ECS (more to come)
+This application will have a REST API with a spring boot framework, deployed in ECS

 ## Front End
-The front end will have a react framework (still looking into an AWS service to act as a front end server)
+The front end will have a react framework